Peer Advisor Experience

 It should be clearly communicated to the future peer advisors what kind of personality and set of skills one needs to have to be a successful peer advisor.
 Also, different workshops can be offered to train these skills.
 See also the skills list above.

-Which issues may occur with peer advisors and should be considered in a training/information
+Which issues may occur with peer advisors and should be considered in training?

 - Paraprofessional status

-- Their role to enhance services, not replace professional staff (link to faculty advising)
+- Their role to enhance services, not to replace professional staff or faculty advising

 - Time limitations with advisees